No Surprises Act- GFE

 Dr. Salazar: $230

-If you decide that you need to stay within your in-network benefits, we completely understand, and would be happy to see if we can recommend a particular therapist that participate with your insurance plan.
+If you decide that you need to stay within your in-network benefits, we completely understand.
+The best way to find a provider within your insurance network is to call your insurance carrier and ask directly for assistance.

 We require a 24-hour cancelation notice.
 We charge the equivalent of your full fee for late cancelations and missed appointments.
 We understand that ocassionally unexpected situations happens that may interfere with a scheduled session and you may have to reschedule.
 Our clients have access to self-scheduling through our Client Portal, which makes it easier to find alternative times to meet with their clinicians.

 Therapy can be a deeply transformative experience!
 Therapy aims to: